 6. Which word in the second stanza describes the match as a struggle?
-(1 mark) a) i. ii. iii.
-Underline the correct answer.
-According to the poet, which is the best quality of a good team player?
-Being talented at the game.
-Being determined to achieve.
-Being given positive comments by spectators.
+(1 mark) 7.
+Underline the correct answer. a) According to the poet, which is the best quality of a good team player? i.
+Being talented at the game. ii.
+Being determined to achieve. iii.
+Being given positive comments by spectators. iv.
 Being able to accept defeat.
+(1 mark)

-(1 mark) b) Quote the line which proves this.
-(1 mark) 8.
-Critical Literacy A. Imagine you are the coach of a team that is struggling during a league.
-Design team in which you inform them about an important match which is scheduled for In your poster you should include: i) the date and time of the match; ii) the venue where the match will be held; iii) name of the opposing team; iv) an effective motto to encourage your team. • • В. Your team has just won the national championship.
-Write a post which you want social media page.
-This post should announce your team's victory through an effective social media page.
+b) Quote the line which proves this.

+8. Critical Literacy

+- A. Imagine you are the coach of a team that is struggling during a league.
+Design a poster for your team in which you inform them about an important match which is scheduled for the coming week.
+In your poster you should include: - i) the date and time of the match; - ii) the venue where the match will be held; - iii) name of the opposing team; - iv) an effective motto to encourage your team.

+B. Your team has just won the national championship.
+Write a post which you want to upload on your social media page.
+This post should announce your team's victory through an effective slogan.

-Part 2 (Listening): (40 marks)
+Part 2 (Listening):